Definition of racism

 Vanity Fair: “But as far-reaching as their comedy was, the main thrust of Key

 & Peele was always race.
 From bemoaning the lack of representation in their favorite films, to sexual stereotypes, to directly addressing the concerns of the Black Lives Matter movement, Key

 & Peele always delivered their social commentary with a wink and welcoming smile”.

 The 5-minute sketch Negrotown (2015) is a playful interpretation of the serious topic of racism.

-The sketch opens with an all-too-familiar scenario: a man played by Keegan-Michael Key is stopped by the police for no reason apart from his ethnicity in an act of racial profiling and his head slams against the side of the police car.
-Then Peele’s character emerges and leads him to a place called Negrotown.
+The sketch begins with an all-too-familiar scenario: a man played by Keegan-Michael Key is stopped by the police for no reason other than his ethnicity in an act of racial profiling, and his head is slammed into the side of the police car.
+Then Peele's character shows up and takes him to a place called Negrotown.

 “There is a cab that always stops.”

 “In Negrotown you can walk the street without getting stopped, harassed, or beaten.”